safesoftware/fme-ar-ios/CONTRIBUTING.md

 ## Pull Request

-If you want to incorporate you changes into the FME AR app, you can send us a pull request.
+If you want to incorporate your changes into the FME AR app, you can send us a pull request.
 We will review your changes.